bytelab-studio/AtomixJS/README.md

 AtomixJS is split into two core components:

-- **Compiler**: Written in TypeScript, the compiler leverages [acornJS](https://github.com/acornjs/acorn) for parsing and [estraverse](https://github.com/estools/estraverse) for AST manipulation.
+- **Compiler**: Written in TypeScript, the compiler leverages [@babel](https://babeljs.io) for parsing.
 Its primary function is to translate JavaScript code into ByteCode.
 - **Virtual Machine (VM)**: Implemented in C99, the VM is built with minimal dependencies (relying only on `libc`) to provide a lightweight and portable runtime environment for executing the compiled ByteCode.